A quick reference for basic Dynatrace concepts and terms.

 Service backtrace visualizes all the services that send requests to a specific back-end service.
 More than just showing which services directly call a specific back-end service, Service backtrace shows you the sequence of service calls that leads up to each request, all the way back up to the browser click that triggered the sequence of calls.

-With its proprietary PureModel technology, Dynatrace is able to automatically discover your entire application stack, from its infrastructure and network components, through its application environments, and extending all the way out to your end users’ web browsers.
-Dynatrace even discovers and maps all of the dependencies of these components, in real- time.
-Dynatrace then presents its PureModel findings to you in the form of an interactive map, through which you can click into and view performance statistics for each of the discovered components.
+Using proprietary Smartscape technology, Dynatrace is able to automatically discover your entire application stack, from the datacenters, hosts, and processes that comprise your infrastructure and network, through the services that comprise your applications, and extending all the way up to your applications.
+Dynatrace even discovers and maps all of the dependencies of these components, in real time.
+Dynatrace then presents its findings to you in an interactive Smartscape topology map.
+You can click anywhere within a Smartscape visualization to view performance statistics for each of discovered entity in your environment.

 Synthetic actions are the equivalent of simulated user actions.
 When a clickpath web check triggers the loading of a new page or an XHR request, we monitor the availability and performance of that action.